ansh-mangla/DNA-Sequence-Alignment/README.md

 **Motivation**:
 "I started this project because i wanted to start working on bioinfromtics and related prjects and to deepen my understanding of fundamental tools used in it like sequence alignment."

+## Testing

+The project is tested in a unique way.
+The results are compared against the results of Biopython module. in `test.py` Several files have been provided for testing purposes in the `data` folder.

 ## Features

 1. The code alows for costum scoring.
 But in case scoreing not provided it assumes m = 1, mm = -1 and gap = -2